 Federal Government Shutdown

-The ongoing federal government shutdown is not yet affecting programs overseen by the New York State Office of Temporary and Disability Assistance — including Public Assistance and the Supplemental Nutrition Assistance Program (SNAP).
-Applications are continuing to be accepted, benefits are being provided, and use of benefit cards are not impacted at this time.
-If the shutdown continues into November, benefits for SNAP and the Home Energy Assistance Program (HEAP) could be delayed.
+Due to the ongoing federal government shutdown and the lack of federal funding, the start of applications for the Home Energy Assistance Program (HEAP) has been delayed until further notice.
+The shutdown is not yet affecting other programs overseen by the New York State Office of Temporary and Disability Assistance — including Public Assistance and the Supplemental Nutrition Assistance Program (SNAP).
+Applications for Public Assistance and SNAP are continuing to be accepted, benefits are being provided, and use of benefit cards are not impacted at this time.
+If the shutdown continues into November, benefits for SNAP could be delayed.
 This message will be updated as additional information becomes available.

-Last updated: October 17, 2025, 4:45 PM
+Last updated: October 23, 2025, 9:10 AM

 Work Supports